phyver/create_symmetry/README.md

 - generate random (or not) patterns for the 17 planar wallpaper groups
 - generate random (or not) pattern for the 46 planar color-reversing wallpaper groups
-- generate random (or not) patterns for the 14 spherical symmetry groups, in "3D" form or stereographic projection (this includes the different rosette types),
+- generate random (or not) patterns for the 14 spherical symmetry groups,
-- generate random (or not) pattern for the 7 frieze pattern types,
-- generate random (or not) hyperbolic patterns based on the modular group, as described in Farris' book,
-- generate one kind of "morphing" wallpaper pattern.

 You cannot generate automatically the color-turning wallpaper patterns: you'll need to input the transformation matrix and enforce the corresponding recipes by hand.

+Exemples of images for the 17 wallpaper groups and 14 spherical groups can be seen here: http://www.lama.univ-savoie.fr/~hyvernat/symetries.php (the page is in French, but the pictures are not...)

 ## System Requirements